Copper Mountain College

 Copper Mountain College (CMC) is a public community college in Joshua Tree, California.
 It was accredited in 2001 as the 108th such institution in the state.
 CMC offers a total of 24 different certificates and degrees.

 History

 CMC was originally an offshoot of the College of the Desert.
 Founded in 1966 for the purpose of providing education opportunities for the surrounding desert communities and families stationed at the 29 Palms Marine Corps Air Ground Combat Center, the college held its first courses in classrooms at the 29 Palms High School campus during the fall, 1967 semester.
 Fundraising for the construction of a stand-alone campus began in 1981, with its first phase completed in 1984.
+Former major general Edward J. Megarr was chosen to serve as president, serving from 1985 to 1986.
 At that time State Senator James Brulte learned of Copper Mountain wanting to achieve community college status he introduced the Copper Mountain Community College District legislation.
 The Morongo Basin residents endorsed their new college in a 90 percent vote in November 1999.
 In June 2001, the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges granted CMC full accreditation status.